 Certain transactions of the Company and its subsidiaries are denominated in currencies other than the functional currency.
-Foreign currency transaction losses were less than \$0.1 million for the year ended September 24, 2022, \$0.1 million for the year ended September 25, 2021, and less than \$0.1 million for the year ended September 26, 2020, and were recorded within other income, net on the consolidated statements of operations.
+Foreign currency transaction losses were less than \$0.1 million for the years ended September 30, 2023 and

+September 24, 2022, and \$0.1 million for the year ended September 25, 2021, and were recorded within other income, net on the consolidated statements of operations.

 The Company operates and reports using a 52-53 week fiscal year ending on the last Saturday closest to September 30.
 Accordingly, the Company's fiscal quarters end on the last Saturday that falls closest to the last day of the third month of each quarter.
-The fiscal years ended September 24, 2022, September 25, 2021, and September 26, 2020 were 52-week periods.
+The fiscal year ended September 30, 2023 was a 53-week period and the years ended September 24, 2022 and September 25, 2021 were 52-week periods.